Nexmo/nexmo-developer/_tutorials/client-sdk-ios-in-app-messaging.md

 ## Events Controller

-`EventsController` allows to see the events of a conversation.
-The controller syncs the data from the server to make sure events are handled in realtime, inorder, and with no gaps.
+`EventsController` allows you to monitor the events of a conversation.
+The controller syncs the data from the server to make sure events are handled in realtime, in order, and with no gaps.
 It also filters incoming events to hold only the events you need.

 `EventsController` starts syncing events from the latest `event_id` the conversation is familiar with and onwards.
-The controller invokes delegate methods when the controllers content is changes.
-If for example conversation object knows that the latest event to happen was event #5, and a new event #8 was received, events controller will make sure to query for events #6,#7, but not for events #1,#2,#3,#4.
+The controller invokes delegate methods when the controllers content is changed.
+If a conversation object knows that the latest event to happen was event #5, and a new event #8 was received, the events controller will make sure to query for events #6,#7, but not for events #1,#2,#3,#4.

 ### Get conversation events

+To obtain conversation events:

 ```objective-c
 NSSet<NSNumber *> *eventsToPresent = [[NSSet alloc] initWithObjects:@(NXMEventTypeText),@(NXMEventTypeImage),@(NXMEventTypeMessageStatus),@(NXMEventTypeMedia),@(NXMEventTypeMember),@(NXMEventTypeSip),@(NXMEventTypeGeneral), nil];